rust-stuco/lectures/week12/parallelism.md

 ![bg right:20% 75%](../images/ferris_does_not_compile.svg)

 # Capturing Values in Threads
-We often want to use things outside of the closure, but borrowing them can be problematic.
+What if we want to use a value from outside the closure?
 ```rust
 let v = vec![1, 2, 3];